 Glasfryn Parc, Pwllheli

-Head to the Glasfryn Parc to spend a day coarse fishing in the fresh water lakes here.
-The lakes are naturally fed from the streams around it and are regularly stocked with carp, rudd, tench, roach and perch.
+Head to the Glasfryn Parc to spend a day coarse fishing in the freshwater lakes here.
+The lakes are naturally fed from the streams and are regularly stocked with carp, rudd, tench, roach and perch.
 You can even fish here during the evenings under pre-arrangement.
+The lake has a few rules in place for fishers, such as fishing from pegs only, barb-less or micro barbed hooks may be used, unhooking mats for large carp must be used, maximum of two rods per person, and fish must be returned to the water immediately after capture.
+Fishing licenses are required for Glasfryn Parc and can be purchased from Pwllheli.
+Booking in advance is recommended; you can call on 01766 810 000.

 If you’re looking for the perfect holiday destination for a fishing retreat, look no further than North Wales.
-Our caravan parks are the ideal base for you to try out the lakes, reservoirs and fisheries mentioned in this post.
+Our caravan parks are the ideal base for you to try out each of these fantastic lakes, reservoirs and fisheries!